e-schuh/aml-project/PROBLEMSETTING.md

 **Model Type**

-Large Language Model: SwissBert, a multilingual language model for Switzerland, its base model X-MOD and the SOTA model BERT.
+Large Language Model: SwissBERT, a multilingual language model for Switzerland, its base model X-MOD and the SOTA model BERT.

 **Comparison of the results against a machine learning baseline**